EdisonLeeeee/CIKM22_FL_Competition/README.md

 <p align="center"> <img src="imgs/gnn.png" /> <p align="center">Figure 1.
 Algorithm framework of GNN model.</p>

 - Brief introduction of the developed algorithm:

 > 1. The algorithm framework of adopted GNN model is shown in Figure 1
 > 2. The hidden layer dimension is set to `512`, and the number of local updates is `10` epochs (except client9, 10, and 13, which are set to `1`).
 > 3. We add `BatchNorm` layer in the GNN_Net_Graph before classification
 > 4. We embed the `edge_attr` of the graph data and adopt the `GINEConv` layer to encode the graph data
-> 5. We apply sum pooling (`global_add_pool`) to the pooling layer to make the model better distinguish between graph structures
+> 5. We apply sum pooling (`global_add_pool`) with gradient clip (`2.0`) to the pooling layer to make the model better distinguish between graph structures
 > 6. We use Jumping Knowledge attention in the GNN model to adaptively capture information from multi-hop neighbors
 > 7. We set the dropout rate to `0` to better improve the performance of the regression task.
-> 8. We record the best performance of the model on the validation set in each client, and save the best parameters for prediction.
+> 8. We incorporate validation set data during training to improve our score.
-> 9. Finally, we incorporate validation set data during training to improve our score.
+> 9. Finally, we record the best performance (`val_imp_ratio`) of the model for each client during training, and save the best parameters for prediction.

 ## Federated Learning Algorithm